shepherdabdullah/landing2/README.md

 martial arts techniques.
 This project serves to be the homepage of a Muay Thai gym that teachs a secret highly coveted striking style known as "The Bullshido Method".
-It gives a small amount of generic information to replicate that of a small business homepage.
+It gives a small amount of generic information to replicate that of a small business landingpage.